matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 The solution is not another tool or framework, but a fundamental cultural shift from a push mentality to a pull system.
 By embracing WIP limits (**Kanban**), a **DevOps** culture, built-in quality (**Test-Driven Development** & **Behaviour-Driven Development**) and the ideal of **Continuous Delivery**, we can tame the chaos.
 We can move from unpredictable delivery to a smooth, sustainable, and high-performance flow.

-These patterns aren’t random; they are the system's response to overburden, or _Muri_, on our people and our technology.
+These patterns aren't random; they are the system's response to overburden, or _Muri_, on our people and our technology.

+---

-## Muri: The Root Cause of Overburden
+## Muri: The root cause of overburden

 _Muri_ (無理), meaning "overburden" or "unreasonable load", is the root cause.
 In manufacturing, _Muri_ was a physical strain.
 In software, it is the invisible pressure we place on the two load-bearing parts of any technology organisation: the people who change the system and the system they are forced to change.

-_Muri_ isn’t dramatic, it's not loud and it doesn't announce itself with outages. _Muri_ accumulates slowly and becomes the norm.
+_Muri_ isn't dramatic, it's not loud and it doesn't announce itself with outages. _Muri_ accumulates slowly and becomes the norm.
 And because of that, it's the most dangerous of the three **Lean** forces.

 There's a well-known paper called [Boiling Frogs](https://github.com/gchq/BoilingFrogs/blob/master/GCHQ_Boiling_Frogs.pdf) by GCHQ that describes how organisations degrade not through a single catastrophic mistake, but through a gradual series of tiny concessions.
 A workaround here, an exception there, a deadline accepted "just this once".
 The water warms, degree by degree, and no one jumps out.
 They acclimatise, adapt and cope.

 Then one day, the system is brittle, the team is exhausted, and delivery feels like wading through treacle, but no one can quite explain how it happened.
 This is how _Muri_ works.

-### Overload on People
+### Overload on people

 Unlike manufacturing, our raw materials are ideas held in human working memory.
 In knowledge work, burden manifests as cognitive and emotional overload, which we often describe as "burnout", as though it were a personal failing rather than an environmental response.

-#### Cognitive Load
+#### Cognitive load

 This is the "brain overburden" of a system that is too complex, too coupled, or too poorly documented for a single human to hold in their head.
 This high cognitive load is chronic stress.
 We inflict this on people when we force them to: